Xbox @E3: Halo, Elden Ring and Xbox Scarlett

 — Hollie Bennett (@HollieB) June 9, 2019

-The trend of announcing remakes did not stop with THQ Nordic as Xbox also announced a new entry into the BattleToads series and Age of Empires II: Definitive Edition.
+The trend of announcing remakes did not stop with THQ Nordic as Xbox also announced a new BattleToads and Age of Empires II: Definitive Edition.

 Not to leave gamers who love a personal story aside, Xbox also unveiled a trailer for Spiritfarer, which, according to the trailer involves building a housing community on a boat, exploring the world, fighting threats to your home and "learning to say goodbye".
 This is looking to be one of those games that tug at your heartstrings.